Training Philosophy & Approach to Movement Training

 Function Creates the Form, Not the Other Way Around

-Core principles of Jiyu include:
+The Core Principles of Jiyu include:

 Self-inquiry & Education